-To give you ideas for your own loyalty program, we selected five innovative programs that have increased customer satisfaction and company profits.
+To give you ideas for your own loyalty program, we selected five best loyalty programs that have increased customer satisfaction and company profits.
+These programs are:

 Sephora is a large American retailer that sells cosmetics online and instore.
 They sell products that are available in other stores so needed a way to compete without lowering their prices.
 Which is one of the main benefits of a loyalty program – covered in a previous blog.

-Their specialised Beauty Insider reward system, enables different customers to choose benefits that suited them best.
-Members earn one point for each dollar they spend, and these points are redeemable for standard rewards like gift cards and the like, but they can also redeem points on products that are exclusive to members of this program; such as limited edition products, in-store beauty tutorials, and a variety of products not available to the public.
+Their specialized Beauty Insider reward system, enables different customers to choose benefits that suit them best.
+Members earn one point for each dollar they spend.
+These points are redeemable for standard rewards like gift cards and the like.
+However, they can also redeem points on products that are exclusive to members of this program.
+Some examples of these are limited edition products, in-store beauty tutorials, as well as a variety of products not available to the public.

-The slick branding, coupled with personal customisation has seen Beauty Insider’s membership grow to a staggering 10 million people.
+The slick branding, coupled with personal customization has seen Beauty Insider’s membership grow to a staggering 10 million people.

-Coffee behemoth Starbucks has been on a rollercoaster in the last decade, becoming the most successful coffee franchise in the world only to lose ground almost as quickly due to saturation followed by the recession.
+Coffee behemoth, Starbucks, has been on a rollercoaster in the last decade.
+They became the most successful coffee franchise in the world, only to lose ground almost as quickly due to saturation followed by the recession.

 Figures show their loyalty program doubled in a year and a half, going from 4.5 million in 2012, to 9 million at the end of 2013.
-According to Starbucks they have seen a 26 per cent rise in their profit margins and an 11 per cent bump in total revenue.
+According to Starbucks, they have seen a 26% rise in its profit margins and an 11% bump in total revenue.

-Giving M&S Simply Food a run for its money, Waitrose is John Lewis’ supermarket.
-With Waitrose offering the public more in the way of deluxe food products in their local shopping centre, it is currently the high-end grocer of choice.
+Giving M&S Simply Food a run for its money, Waitrose is John Lewis’ supermarket in the UK.
+With Waitrose offering the public more in the way of deluxe food products in their local shopping centre, it is currently the high-end grocer of choice in Britain.

-One of the largest online retailers in the world, Amazon is the current poster child for ecommerce loyalty programs with its own offering, Amazon Prime.
+One of the best loyalty programs is from one of the largest online retailers in the world, Amazon.
+They are the current poster child for ecommerce loyalty programs with its own offering, Amazon Prime.

 It is estimated this rewards system has resulted in their Prime members spending on average 4 times the amount than non-members.

-An online fashion and accessories retailer that specialises in designer labels, offering up to 70% on in-store retail prices.
+An online fashion and accessories retailer that specialises in designer labels, Gilt offers up to 70% off in-store retail prices.

 Conducted entirely online, Gilt has set up a loyalty program where members can redeem points for their current purchases, gain extra discounts and free shipping.
 However, possibly the biggest loyalty incentive for Gilt members is early access to their sales.

-Their Gilt Insider program has boosted engagement to such an extent that they are pipped in marketing how-to guides as a primary example of how to run a successful campaigns.
+The Gilt Insider program has boosted engagement to such an extent that they are regularly cited in marketing how-to guides as a primary example of how to run a successful campaigns.